nodejs/node/doc/api/async_hooks.md

 ## Terminology

 An asynchronous resource represents an object with an associated callback.
-This callback may be called multiple times, for example, the `'connection'` event in `net.createServer()`, or just a single time like in `fs.open()`.
+This callback may be called multiple times, such as the `'connection'` event in `net.createServer()`, or just a single time like in `fs.open()`.
 A resource can also be closed before the callback is called. `AsyncHook` does not explicitly distinguish between these different cases but will represent them